CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 See the section on [Offline maps]({{ site.baseurl }}/xlsform/reference-manual/maps) for more information.

-### esriLocationServiceUrl
+### locationServiceUrl

 When using Survey123, CyberTracker supports uploading locations and tracks to a hosted feature service.
-In this case, the feature service is specified in the `bind::ct:esriLocationServiceUrl` column:
+In this case, the feature service is specified in the `bind::ct:locationServiceUrl` column:

 <table class="xlsTable">
   <thead>
     <tr>
       <th>title</th>
-      <th>bind::ct:esriLocationServiceUrl</th>
+      <th>bind::ct:locationServiceUrl</th>
     </tr>
   </thead>
   <tbody>